Scientists Create ‘Cyborg Cockroach’ That Could One Day Save People’s Lives

 While you can read up on the cyborg cows in this Inquisitr article, the creation of the cyborg cockroach has just been announced this week by the University of Connecticut — and the reason why this creature exists will probably blow you away.

-First and foremost, what exactly is a cyborg cockroach?
-As the university explains, this little fellow is a robot-roach hybrid — essentially a hardwired biological insect which can be made to obey human commands.
+As the university explains, the creation is a robot-roach hybrid — essentially a hardwired biological insect which can be made to obey human commands.

-This particular model is a live Madagascar hissing cockroach (Gromphadorhina portentosa), which has been enhanced by way of technology and can be controlled through a special microcircuit, designed to fit on the insect’s back and be worn like a backpack.
+The subject is a live Madagascar hissing cockroach (Gromphadorhina portentosa), which has been enhanced by way of technology and can be controlled through a special microcircuit, designed to fit on the insect’s back and be worn like a backpack.

 Also known as a neural controller, the microcircuit was developed by Prof. Abhishek Dutta and undergraduate student Evan Faulkner, whom Geek describes as “a couple of real-life Dr. Frankensteins.”

-The reason why the two have chosen the Madagascar hissing cockroach is because this particular arthropod is among the largest cockroach species in existence and can grow to lengths of up to three inches (7.6 centimeters).
-Ergo, more space to place the tech.
+The reason why the two chose the Madagascar hissing cockroach is because that particular arthropod is among the largest cockroach species in existence and can grow to lengths of up to three inches (7.6 centimeters).
+So there’s more space to place the tech.

-At the same time, Madagascar hissing cockroaches are excellent climbers equipped to tackle even smooth glass, which means they can creep into places that for other creatures remain inaccessible.
+At the same time, Madagascar hissing cockroaches are excellent climbers, equipped to tackle even smooth glass, which means they can creep into places that for other creatures remain inaccessible.
 And, as it turns out, people are actually keeping these not-so-tiny crawlers as pets, notes Geek.

 Cyborg Cockroach May Save Your Life, Haunt Your Dreams https://t.co/iaUImimUa5 pic.twitter.com/V0xhV4OlhK